• Recipes

 • 💬 Comments

-For starters, rosemary and potatoes are a match made in [taste bud] heaven.
-And when the vehicle for that rosemary flavor is a tangy, healthy, lower-calorie oil-free vegan mayo, even better!
+For starters, rosemary and potatoes are a match made in heaven, right?
+And when the vehicle for that rosemary flavor is an easy homemade aquafaba mayo, even better!

-Add fresh lemon juice, plenty of freshly cracked black pepper, garlic, and crisp-tender green beans, and this is a classic side dish with one heck of a healthy makeover.
+With fresh lemon juice, plenty of freshly cracked black pepper, garlic, and crisp-tender green beans, this is a classic side dish with one seriously healthy makeover.

-This rosemary potato salad is perfect for making in advance, and serving at potlucks and outdoor parties.
-And because it's made with an eggless mayo, you don't have to worry about spoilage!
+Rosemary potato salad is perfect for making in advance, and serving at potlucks and outdoor parties.
+And since it's made with eggless mayo, you don't have to worry about spoilage!

 Ingredient Notes

-To keep this dish oil-free, the mayo and vegan bacon bits need to be made in advance.
+To keep this dish oil-free and on the lighter side, the mayo and vegan bacon bits need to be made in advance.
 Otherwise, feel free to use store-bought vegan mayo and tempeh bacon to save time.

 In addition to mayonnaise and bacon bits, you'll need just 7 simple ingredients.